Spydiecy/Infinifund/README.md

 - **Investor Protection:**
   Investors can request a bailout if fraud is suspected.
 If the majority agrees, remaining funds are refunded.

-- **Leaderboards:**
+- **Investor Leaderboards:**
-  Highlights top projects by funds raised and, in future, top investors by participation.
+  Showcases top investors by participation and contribution to the platform.

 - **User Profiles:**
   Users can customize profiles with avatars (IPFS), social links, and view their created and funded projects.